swadeley/pulp_installer/docs/index.md

 - [pulp_redis](roles/pulp_redis): install and start Redis for Pulp 3.
 - [pulp_webserver](roles/pulp_webserver): install, configure, start, and enable a front-end web server that combines pulp_api and pulp_content into 1 service.
 - [pulp_workers](roles/pulp_workers): install, configure, and set the state of pulp workers.
-- [pulp_devel](roles/pulp_devel): installs useful tools and adds some config files for a Pulp 3 development environment.
+- [pulp_devel](roles/pulp_devel): installs useful tools and adds some configuration files for a Pulp 3 development environment.

 `pulp_installer` also is equipped with these helper roles for pulp_common: